timholds/font-familiarity/README.md

 [ X ] figure out how much data I need
 [ X ] get the screenshots saving with minimal overlap [ X ] collect a dataset of screenshots
+[ X ] get the full sized model to train in colab on an A100
+    - taking ~90/s per iteration
+Make sure that the metrics look right and wandb
+[  ] Get a sweep working on colab
-[ ] make a website that is capable of taking in images of fonts and returning out similar fonts
+[ ] make a simple frontend that is capable of taking in images of fonts and returning out similar fonts [ ] make a pretty frontend - maybe pay someone or ask conor [ ] start generating data augmentations metrics are a clusterfuck right now. i really want probably 12 metrics right now, the most important being test validation

 # ML steps and ideas
 [ ] train a distance model on cifar to make sure the idea works